CCH Rotation Requirements

 6. Image Review and Presentations - Tuesday

-- Academic Teaching Time begins at 11.
+- Academic Teaching Time typically begins at 11.
 Plan to scan a few hours before and after.

 - All residents must be present and prepared for image review.
 We will review all portfolio images as a group.
 Make them good!!

 - EM4s on rotation will be required to give a mini-talk on the topic of the day.

 - All residents will read the assigned reading for journal club discussion and be prepared to participate in our group discussion.